jamf/DEPNotify/README.md

 ## Notes

 * The application is written entirely in Swift of the course of a few weeks.
-It should be fairly easy for anyone with basic to moderate knoweldge of Swift to enhance this as you see fit.
+It should be fairly easy for anyone with basic to moderate knowledge of Swift to enhance this as you see fit.
 * DEPNotify was specifically designed to show some notifications to a user while the DEP process completes.
 The goal was to not block the user from experiencing their new machine.
 If you would like a more elaborate process, please look at projects like SplashBuddy.
-* Comments and feature requests about addtional functionality are welcome.
+* Comments and feature requests about additional functionality are welcome.
 * For information, help and otherwise good times, feel more than welcome to visit the #depnotify channel on the MacAdmins Slack, http://macadmins.slack.com